-When a customer searches for your business online, one of the first things they will see is your Google My Business listing.
+When a customer searches for your business online, one of the first things they will see is your Google My Business listing — especially if you have a brick-and-mortar location.
 Make sure it’s up to date and includes your holiday hours, contact information, and photos.
-Providing clear, up to date information will help increase click-through and decrease bounce rates.
+Providing clear, up-to-date information will help increase click-through and decrease bounce rates.

 For most businesses, the holiday season is one of the most hectic and most important times of the year.
 Preparation is key, and by following this SEO holiday checklist, you can get ahead of the busy season and make it one of your most successful ever.